Greg Blaney

 Greg Blaney is an Irish dual player who played Gaelic football and hurling for Down in the 1980s and 1990s.
 He was part of the Down team that won the All-Ireland Senior Football Championship in 1991 and 1994.
 Blaney won three Ulster Senior Football Championships and a National League title with Down and won three All Star awards during his career.
 He also had a distinguished underage career with the county - winning Ulster Minor, Ulster Under 21 and All-Ireland Under 21 Football Championship medals.

 In football, he usually played at centre half forward.
 He was a brilliant reader of the game.
 He was renowned for his vision, ball-winning and play-making abilities.
 His excellent passing skills set up countless chances for teammates.
 His understanding with Down corner forward Mickey Linden has been described as "near telepathic".
 It has been said that he made the Down "attack tick with his shrewd play and inventiveness".
 Blaney was also able to score himself.

 Blaney is a legend in Down GAA circles, and is known as one of the county's best ever footballers.
 In 2009 to mark the 125th anniversary of the Gaelic Athletic Association he was named by The Irish News as one of the all-time best 125 footballers from Ulster.

 As a hurler with Down, Blaney won Ulster Minor and Ulster Senior Hurling Championship medals.

 Background

-Blaney is from Kircubbin in the Ards Peninsula, County Down, where hurling is undoubtedly the game of choice.
+Blaney is from Kircubbin in the Ards Peninsula, County Down, where hurling is popular.
 In fact there is no club where football is even available in the ards, with all 3 being famed clubs where hurling is the only game played.
-He however is a member of the famous Blaney family, a renowned Gaelic Games family in county Down.
-Keeping with his family traditions, Blaney attended school at St Colman's College in Newry, a famed gaelic football institution known Ireland-wide.
+He however is a member of the Blaney family, a Gaelic Games family in county Down.
+Keeping with his family traditions, Blaney attended school at St Colman's College in Newry, a gaelic football institution known Ireland-wide.
 This was the beginning of his footballing career, one which he later enhanced whilst attending Queen's University Belfast.

 His father Seán captained Armagh to Ulster Minor and All-Ireland Minor Football Championship glory in 1949.

 He has six brothers and one sister.He is married with six children and currently lives in Belfast.